-Immediate Dentures to latter convert to Implant Dentures:
+Immediate Dentures to later convert to Implant Dentures:

 There are two ways to get dental implant dentures.
 The methods depend on what the condition of your oral health is.
 For patients with adequate old fashioned dentures, Dr. Nugent can upgrade them to dental implant dentures.
 For patients that still have teeth immediate dentures are made.